BBB Foods: Great Execution, But Euphoric Valuation Warrants A Sell

 Diamond Hill Investment Group: Profiting Amidst Decline

 I recently published an investment thesis exclusive to the investment platform, Seeking Alpha, where I will be covering recent and forthcoming initial public offerings (IPOs).
-The article is on the American investment advisor, Diamond Hill Investment Group, Inc. .
+The article is on the American investment advisor, Diamond Hill Investment Group, Inc. (DHIL), whom I have previously covered.
 From the executive summary of the article is the following:

 • Diamond Hill faces secular headwinds from passive investing, fee compression, and industry competition, leading to declining profits and revenue over the past five years.